Skip to content Skip to footer navigation

 Pull-out drawer

 Air fryers with a pull-out drawer and basket require manual shaking every five minutes or so to ensure even cooking.
-Most models don't have a timer or alert to remind you to shake your food, so you'll need to make an effort to remember this yourself.
+If the model doesn't have a timer or alert to remind you to shake your food, you'll need to make an effort to remember this yourself.
 These models are best for foods you'd normally shallow fry or grill, such as fish, chicken, meatballs, vegetables and crumbed foods.

 Stirrer